Alpha Natural Resources: 2014, settlement with the EPA

-In 2014, Alpha Natural Resources settled on a $27.5 million fine and $200 million to reduce illegal toxic discharges into hundreds of waterways across five Appalachian states.
+In 2014, Alpha settled on a $27.5 million fine and $200 million to reduce illegal toxic discharges into hundreds of waterways across five Appalachian states.
 According to the EPA, it was the largest environmental fine ever made against a coal company: "This is the largest one, period.
 It's the biggest case for permit violations for numbers of violations and size of the penalty, which reflects the seriousness of violations."

 2015, bankruptcy

 The firm suffered four years of losses, laid off 4,000 workers, and closed all but 50 mines.
-Due to its "abnormally low" stock price, ANR was delisted from the NYSE on July 16, 2015.
+Due to its "abnormally low" stock price, Alpha was delisted from the NYSE on July 16, 2015.
 With debts of $3 billion dating from its acquisition of Massey Energy for $7.1 billion in 2011 the firm filed for Chapter 11 bankruptcy on August 3, 2015.

-Alpha Natural Resources had used more than $1 billion in "self-bonding" to guarantee it could pay for its mine reclamation obligations under the Surface Mining Control and Reclamation Act of 1977.
+Alpha had used more than $1 billion in "self-bonding" to guarantee it could pay for its mine reclamation obligations under the Surface Mining Control and Reclamation Act of 1977.
 After the firm declared bankruptcy, the Wyoming Department of Environmental Quality agreed to accept $61 million in place of the firm's $411 million in self-bonding liability to the state.
 In West Virginia, Alpha's bankruptcy plan is to offer $240 million in collateral for its self-bonding liabilities and to continue holding $100 million in liability without collateral.
 The plan would commit $209 million to reclamation in Illinois, Kentucky, Tennessee, Virginia, and West Virginia.
 Bankruptcy negotiations are complicated by large hedge funds, such as Highbridge Capital Management and Davidson Kempner Capital Management, who own both the company's debt and liens on Alpha's operating cash.

 On July 26, 2016, the company successfully emerged from bankruptcy as a privately held company.